Network Navigation

 plot(map_prep(path), col = "darkblue", add = TRUE, lwd = 2)

-Now we can look at the more complete up and down navigation.
-Sometimes these are called “upstream with tributaries” and “downstream with diversions” or “UT” and “DD”.
-For demonstration sake, we will start at the top of the half path found above.
-More typically, this would be starting from a known location, such as where a gage site is located.
+Next, look at up and down navigation — “upstream with tributaries” and “downstream with diversions”, or “UT” and “DD” in NHDPlus.
+For this demonstration, the start point is the top of the half path found above.
+In practice, the start would be a known location like a gage site.

 start <- half_path[half_path$topo_sort == max(half_path$topo_sort), ]